makevoid/azure-linux-vm/README.md

+# Ubuntu Server 15.10 - Linux on Azure 101

+## Spawn a Linux VM on Azure by using a JSON template file

-# This will deploy a somewhat big and very expensive VM (~40 Euro cent per hour!) with the default settings.
+### This will deploy a somewhat big and very expensive VM (~40 Euro cent per hour!) with the default settings.

-## Also my public key is in there so I STRONGLY SUGGEST you to fork the project edit the configuration file:
+### Also my public key is in there so I STRONGLY SUGGEST you to fork the project edit the configuration file:

 #### <https://github.com/makevoid/azure-linux-vm/blob/master/azuredeploy.json>